Cumulocity-IoT/cumulocity-layered-map-widget-plugin/README.md

-# IoT Cumulocity Advanced Map Widget plugin
+# IoT Cumulocity Layered Map Widget plugin
-Cumulocity module federation plugin containing the Advanced Map widget.
+Cumulocity module federation plugin containing the Layered Map widget.
 By installing this plugin to a cockpit application, the user can choose this widget from the catalog.

 Displays a map with position markers for devices with c8y_Position fragments.
 The user can create multiple layers using different queries:
 - fragment and value layer, e.g. show all devices with type = c8y_MQTTDevice